-- The procurement process was completed for the recruitment of 2 part-time Strategic Communication Specialists to support PMU on communication to bring more project visibility and achieving behaviour change awareness raising object. - A series of project promotional materials were produced including a project video, a project brochure, a poster targeting consumers, and 06 social media platforms (Facebook, TikTok, Twitter, LinkedIn, Instagram, and YouTube) were created for information and knowledge dissemination.
+- Strategic Communication Specialists were engaged to support PMU on communication to bring more project visibility and achieving behaviour change awareness raising object. - A series of project promotional materials were produced including a project video, a project brochure, a poster targeting consumers, and 6 social media platforms ( Facebook, TikTok, Twitter, LinkedIn, Instagram, and YouTube) were created for information and knowledge dissemination.

-Besides output-based achievements, on the project management side, the Marine Plastic project also delivered below activities:
+Besides output-based achievements, on the project management side, Marine Plastic also delivered below activities: